-Defense chief: US troops leaving Syria to go to western Iraq
+Pentagon chief says US troops leaving Syria for western Iraq

 "One is to help defend Iraq and two is to perform a counter-ISIS mission as we sort through the next steps," he said.
 "Things could change between now and whenever we complete the withdrawal, but that's the game plan right now."

 The U.S. currently has more than 5,000 American forces in Iraq, under an agreement between the two countries.
-The U.S. pulled its troops out of Iraq in 2011 when combat operations there ended, but they went back in after the Islamic State group began to take over large swaths of the country in 2014.
+The U.S. pulled its troops out of Iraq in 2011 when combat operations there ended, but they went back in after IS began to take over large swaths of the country in 2014.
 The number of American forces in Iraq has remained small due to political sensitivities in the country, after years of what some Iraqis consider U.S. occupation during the war that began in 2003.

 Esper said he will talk with other allies at a NATO meeting in the coming week to discuss the way ahead for the counter-IS mission.

-Note: This story has been corrected to reflect that the U.S.-Turkey agreement was reached on Thursday, not Friday.